dmbarbour/glas/docs/GlasApps.md

     * `addr(FFI, Ptr) : Int` - view pointer as integer (per intptr_t).
 Error if FFI thread does not belong to same OS process as Ptr.
     * `cast(FFI, Int) : Ptr` - treat any integer as a pointer
     * `null() : Ptr` - pointer with 0 addr, accepted by any FFI
+* `sys.refl.ffi.*` - we could do some interesting things here, e.g. support remote debugging of an FFI process.
+But it's highly runtime specific.

 This API is designed assuming use of [libffi](https://en.wikipedia.org/wiki/Libffi) and the [Tiny C Compiler (TCC)](https://bellard.org/tcc/).
 For the latter, a [recent version](https://github.com/frida/tinycc/tree/main) lets us redirect `#include` and resolve missing symbols via callbacks.